gwjubilee/Driving-School-Information-Management-System-with-Customer-Support-Chat-Function/README.md

 Admin can...
 <pre>
 1. Manage user’s  information
-    – View and manage the user’s information–edit, remove, and add (instructor only).
+    – View and manage the users' information–edit, remove, and add (instructor only).

 2. Manage schedules
     – Add and remove instructors' schedules.